 When making your request, you must pay the $10 fee and provide a copy of your valid photo ID and all the necessary information concerning the incident.

-Note: If you’re a suspect, arrestee or representing attorney, or if you have any questions, contact the Internal Affairs Division at 703-228-4076 or Email: Internal Affairs
+Note: If you’re a suspect, arrestee or representing attorney, or if you have any questions, contact the Office of Professional Responsibility at 703-228-4076 or Email the Office of Professional Responsibility

 You can request an accident report if: